Financing a car has certain effects on your car insurance policy, but not all of them will cost you money.

 - Lenders will want to be listed as the payee on your policy, but listing a loss payee does not affect your insurance rate.

 - Lenders may require year-round coverage, even if you plan on storing the vehicle for part of the year.

 Lenders Require Full Coverage

-Being required to carry comprehensive and collision with your lender will most definitely raise your car insurance rates when compared with a liability-only policy.
+Being required to carry comprehensive and collision with your lender will raise your car insurance rates when compared with a liability-only policy.

 When you purchase a vehicle with your own money, you can make the cheaper choice to purchase only your state's mandatory minimum coverage.